trieu1162000/HMI-Smart-Cockpit/Docs/Common/setup_adb.md

 ```console
 ifconfig wlan0 <IP_of_Target>
 ```
-### Connect to the Raspberry Pi via ADB from your host computer
+### Connect to the Target via ADB from your host computer
 ```console
 adb connect <IP_of_Target> 5555
 adb shell